Daughters of the American Revolution

 Encompassing an entire downtown city block, DAR National Headquarters houses one of the nation's premier genealogical libraries, one of the foremost collections of pre-industrial American decorative arts, Washington's largest concert hall, and an extensive collection of early American manuscripts and imprints.

-CHAPTER HISTORY - Piankeshaw Chapter NSDAR was organized on October 15, 1898, under the temporary name of New Albany Chapter.
+CHAPTER HISTORY - Piankeshaw Chapter, NSDAR was organized on October 15, 1898, under the temporary name of the New Albany Chapter.
 The organizing regent was Mary E. Cardwill and the other charter members were: Anna Fitch Bragdon, Clara Kimball Bragdon, Anna E. Cardwill, Emma C. Dewhurst, Anna E. Kintner Evans, Helen Marr Bull Fawcett, Clara Funk, Alice L. Greene, Anna Hedden Greene, Martha T. Heth Gwin, Frances M. Hedden, Theodosia E. Hedden, Susan Eleanor Hooper, Margaret Mitchell Johnson (Siebolt), Frances Rice Maginess, Mary Annabelle Smith (Hartley), Estelle Kinder Sowle, Carrie B. Webster.
-Later a committee chose the name of Piankeshaw Chapter after an Algonquin Indian tribe, who had previously lived in the New Albany area and who had given material aid through their "open door" treaty with George Rogers Clark.
+Later a committee chose the name of Piankeshaw Chapter, NSDAR after an Algonquin Indian tribe, who had previously lived in the New Albany area and who had given material aid through their "open door" treaty with George Rogers Clark.
 The meaning of Piankeshaw is "vermillion" - the most durable and brilliant of all colors.
 The chapter flower is the Columbine.

-INDIANA STATE THEME:
+INDIANA STATE THEME: Lighting a Path to the Future

 The Wright Administration